 The order also states that HDFC Bank’s board must examine the lapses and fix accountability.

-“The above measures shall be considered for lifting upon satisfactory compliance with the major critical observations as identified by the RBI,” it added.
+“The above measures shall be considered for lifting (the restrictions) upon satisfactory compliance with the major critical observations as identified by the RBI,” it added.

-On November 21, customers complained of the payment stack being inoperative, somehing the bank said was an unexpected outage at one of its data centres.
+On November 21, customers had complained of the payment stack being inoperative.
+The bank said this was due to an unexpected outage at one of its data centres.

-An HDFC Bank official told Moneycontrol the glitch was due to a power outage in DAKC data centre, which has several banks as clients."
+An HDFC Bank official had told Moneycontrol that the glitch was due to a power outage in DAKC data centre, Mumbai, which has several banks as clients.

-Another similar incident took place on December 3, 2019, with customers complaining that they were unable to pay their loan EMIs or settle credit card bills on time.
-When contacted the bank then told Moneycontrol "a technical glitch” had caused the issue and this was being worked on by experts.
+A similar incident took place on December 3, 2019, with customers complaining that they were unable to pay their loan EMIs or settle credit card bills on time.
+When contacted, the bank then told Moneycontrol that “a technical glitch” had caused the issue and this was being worked on by experts.